Optomechanical quantum entanglement mediated by acoustic phonon fields

-{\it Zero temperature entanglement.---} We now discuss the entanglement dynamics in the model.
-For simplicity, we shall consider an initial ($t=0$) superposition of zero and single photon states for each LC circuit: $|\psi(0) \rangle = \frac{1}{2}\left(|0\rangle_l +|1\rangle_l\right) \otimes \left(|0\rangle_r +|1\rangle_r\right)$, with the labels $l$ ($r$) denoting the left (right) LC circuit; since the photon number cannot change, each LC circuit then functions effectively as a two-level system where only the relative phases of the various photon number state products can change with time--not the amplitudes.
+{\it Zero temperature entanglement dynamics.---} We now discuss the entanglement dynamics of the model.
+Since the interaction Hamiltonian commutes with the system Hamiltonian, entanglement can be realized only if both LC circuits are initially in a Fock state superposition.
+For simplicity, we shall consider an initial ($t=0$) superposition of zero and single photon states for each LC circuit: $|\psi(0) \rangle = \frac{1}{2}\left(|0\rangle_l +|1\rangle_l\right) \otimes \left(|0\rangle_r +|1\rangle_r\right)$.
 We furthermore assume as before for calculational convenience that the LC oscillators and strip are initially in a product state.
 The latter is equivalent to suddenly switching on the optomechanical interaction at $t=0$.
 While unphysical (the capacitive couplings are always `on'), such an assumption may be justified by supposing that the LC oscillator superposition states are prepared on a timescale that is much shorter than the phonon travel time between the two oscillators.

-We shall first focus on the zero temperature limit of the phonon field (corresponding to the vacuum field state of the strip).
-Despite the zero temperature limit being a challenge to realize given the presence of low frequency modes of the long elastic strip, the limit allows analytical expressions for the dephasing terms and yields important information about the competition between dephasing and entanglement generation.
-Taking the limit $\beta \rightarrow +\infty$ in Eqs.~(\ref{d1expresion}) and (\ref{d2expression}), we have
+We shall first focus on the zero temperature limit for the phonon field (corresponding to the vacuum field state of the elastic strip).
+Despite the zero temperature limit being a challenge to realize given the presence of low frequency modes of the long strip, it allows analytical expressions for the dephasing terms (see Supplementary Material \cite{SM}), and yields important information about the competition between dephasing and entanglement generation.